 In this article

-The Kenneth J. Shouldice Achievement Award, established in 1994, is presented to alumni who have demonstrated significant success in their chosen professions.
-The award is named in honor of the school’s first chancellor and president, who is considered to be the “father of Lake Superior State University.”
+Kenneth J. Shouldice Alumni Achievement AwardGalen Rashard “Rick” Duncan, vice president of professional development for the NBA’s Sacramento Kings, received the 2017 Kenneth J. Shouldice Alumni Achievement Award.
+The award is named for the school’s first chancellor and president, who is considered to be the “father of Lake Superior State University.”